qaiserfcc/grbac-cpos/README.md

 1. Run lint + tests locally for touched packages.
 2. Update docs/task files if behavior changes.
-3. Ensure PR template checklist is complete.
+3. Ensure PR template checklist is complete (link relevant docs such as `docs/architecture.md` when architecture or NFRs change).

 ## Getting Started